 - The latest version of macOS.

 - Your Mac and the Apple TV will need to be on the same network.

-If you are wanting to try out the Public Beta you can sign up at the Beta Seed Program website here.
+If you want to try out the Public Beta, you can sign up at the Beta Seed Program website here.
 You must be aged 18 or older with a valid Apple ID, and you'll also need to be willing to accept the Confidentiality Agreement, which means you agree not to share information or screenshots of the update.

 There are two ways to install the beta if you have the Apple TV (4th generation), but only one of those ways works if you have the newer Apple TV 4K, so we'll start with that.

 To run the developer beta you need to do the following: